ostdotcom/ost-wallet-sdk-browser/documentation/development_environment_setup.md

 ## Setup

 To setup nginx for local development you need to know your `token id` respective to `environment`.
-Setup process demonstrated with `Popcorn` economy which is having token id `1400`.
+Setup process demonstrated with `Popcorn` economy having token id `1400`.
 Developer should replace `1400` token id with their own token id.

 ### Add hosts